vespa-engine/sample-apps/album-recommendation-java/README.md

     Then click "Create application"

 1. Edit the properties `tenant` and `application` in `pom.xml` — use the values entered in the console in 4.

-1. Build the app:
+1. Build the app and deploy the application to the `dev` environment and wait for it to start - update the `apiKeyFile` to be the file you downloaded above:
     ```sh
-     $ mvn clean package
-     ```

-1. Deploy the application to the `dev` environment and wait for it to start - update the `apiKeyFile` to be the file you downloaded above:
-    ```sh
-    $ mvn vespa:deploy -DapiKeyFile=$HOME/Downloads/TENANTNAME.pem
+    $ mvn clean package vespa:deploy -DapiKeyFile=$HOME/Downloads/TENANTNAME.pem
     ```

 1. Now is a good time to read [http://cloud.vespa.ai/automated-deployments](automated-deployments), as first time deployments takes a few minutes.
     Seeing CERTIFICATE_NOT_READY / PARENT_HOST_NOT_READY / LOAD_BALANCER_NOT_READY is normal.
     The endpoint URL is printed in the _Install application_ section when the deployment is successful -